ORNL/cpp-proposals-pub/D1673/blas_interface.md

 4. The C++ Standard Library includes plenty of "mathematical functions."
 Linear algebra operations like matrix-matrix multiply are at least as broadly useful.

+5. The set of linear algebra operations in this proposal are derived a well-established, standard set of algorithms that has not changed in decades.
+It is one of the strongest possible examples of standardizing existing practice that anyone could bring to C++.

+6. This proposal follows in the footsteps of many recent successful incorporations of existing standards into C++, including the UTC and TAI standard definitions from the International Telecommunications Union, the time zone database standard from the International Assigned Numbers Authority's, and the ongoing effort to integrate the ISO unicode standard.

 Linear algebra has had wide use in C++ applications for nearly three decades (see [P1417R0](wg21.link/p1417r0) for a historical survey).